Variables in Python with Examples

 - Variable names should be on the left side.

-- Value should be on the right side.
+- The value should be on the right side.

-- Violating this will result in syntax error
+- Violating this will result in a syntax error

 Example 4: (creating variable in wrong direction)